itsarshadahmad/itsarshadahmad/README.md

 ## Hi there 👋, my name is *Arshad Ahmad*
-I'm a software developer.
+I'm a Full Stack Developer.
 I'm passionate about software development and want to learn and work with the best.

 - 🌱 I’m Software Developer
 - 👯 I’m looking to collaborate on great projects